moodmosaic/bookmarks/README.md

 * JoshuaTrujillo15/loopinator - map, forEach, reduce, and others, for Solidity
 <br><https://github.com/JoshuaTrujillo15/loopinator>
 * Got into crypto out of disgust for banks who control your money so now I use DEFI where random devs control my money
 * 9/ If we learnt anything from the Celsius and 3AC situations, it's that on-chain transparency is a much-needed component of the crypto financial ecosystem.
-This is the exact problem that DeFi is intended to solve.
+This is the exact problem that DeFi is intended to solve
 <br><https://twitter.com/milesdeutscher/status/1538918965703249920?t=-MA2JmchJr7jI54WMvoqyA>
-* jcnelson/status.sh - Self-contained single-file Stacks chain explorer, and faucet, written in 100% bash.
+* jcnelson/status.sh - Self-contained single-file Stacks chain explorer, and faucet, written in 100% bash
 <br><https://github.com/jcnelson/status.sh>
 * Model checking: Generating test cases so you don’t have to.
 (Spotify R&D)
 <br><https://engineering.atspotify.com/2015/06/rapid-check>